 Most of the time, PPC visitors that come from a regular display click enter into your funnel at the top.
 And while display advertising can still work as a direct response PPC channel, the time it takes for the visitor to travel down to the purchase can be quite long.

 When it comes to your PPC customer journeys, it’s important that you don’t discredit display advertising, even when it doesn’t lead to a direct conversion.

 Because there’s a really good chance that display is leading to a ton of assist conversions.

 If you go into your Google Analytics account and view the Conversions > Attribution > Model Comparison Tool, with a look back window of at least 90 days, you might see something like this:

-As you can see in the above example, and depending on the attribution model you use (most companies use last click), if you pause your display campaigns because they’re aren’t the last conversion touch point in your PPC customer journey, then your other PPC channels may suffer as well.
+Depending on the data from the attribution model you use (most companies use last click), you might want to pause your display campaigns because they’re aren’t the last conversion touch point in your PPC customer journey.
+But as the example above shows, your other PPC channels may suffer as well.

 Engaged Video Viewers

 A step closer to the actual sale, you’ll find video as a PPC channel that has a higher level of engagement compared to regular display advertising.